 After the death of Sędziwoj, the castle passed into the hands of his daughters, and then in 1435, as a result of marital affinities, it became the property of Jan Czarnkowski of the Nałęcz coat of arms and his son Sędziwoj, the voivode of Poznań.
 Already in the 16th century, the Szubin estate was to begin to decline (“tantum agri deserti et celuntur pro curia sive castro in oppido Schubyn” as recorded in Liber Beneficiorum of Jan Łaski).

-After a fire in the first half of the 17th century it became the seat of Krzysztof Opalinski and was rebuilt to a early modern residence.
-Other changes took place in the eighteenth century under Maciej and Stanisław Mycielski.
-At the end of the eighteenth and early nineteenth centuries the building lost its importance, fell into ruin and unfortunately was almost completely demolished.
+After a fire in the castle in the first quarter of the 17th century, it became the seat of Krzysztof Opaliński in the 1630s and was rebuilt into an early modern residence, although the new owner did not stay there too often.
+Eventually, he gave it as a dowry to his daughter Zofia, whose husband was Adam Konarzewski.
+Subsequent changes took place in the eighteenth century during the times of Maciej and Stanisław Mycielski.
+At the end of the 18th and the beginning of the 19th century, the building lost its importance, fell into disrepair and, unfortunately, was almost completely dismantled.

-Leksykon zamków w Polsce, L.Kajzer, S.Kołodziejski, J.Salm, Warszawa 2003.
+Leksykon zamków w Polsce, red.
+L.Kajzer, Warszawa 2003.